Mindenhurst: Gastro Pub

 Construction is due to begin in 2021, designed by MacKenzie Wheeler it features the traditional pub elements of bar, den, dining room, terrace and garden alongside a double-sided fireplace.
 There will also be an outdoor fireplace covered by a barn style roof to offer a year-round amenity.

 Village shops

 These are set to include a small supermarket, Skanska are currently trying to secure a provider.

 Sports hub

 Will include a dual use pitch for football and cricket, two junior football pitches, four tennis courts, outdoor gym equipment and a sports pavilion.

 Play areas

 There are a total of 12 play areas planned across the development, one is completed and is located on the village green.

 Church

-St Barbara's church was built as a portable Garrison church in 1901.
-It is a Grade II listed building so will be refurbished and a new church hall will be built.
-Revd Daniel Natnael is the church minister, he lives with his family in the new development at Mindenhurst.
+St Barbara's Church, Deepcut, was originally built in 1901 as a portable Garrison church.
+It is a Grade II listed building that has been carefully restored and refurbished as part of the Mindenhurst development.
+The church is now at the heart of the newly established Parish of Deepcut, which became an independent CofE parish in 2025.
+A modern church hall has also been completed and is now in regular use.
+The Vicar is Revd Canon Daniel Natnael, who lives with his family in the Mindenhurst community and leads the church's worship, outreach, and ministry.